5 Tips for Getting Married in Portugal

 Portugal may be a relatively small country, but the density of vendors is quite high, especially in the metropolis Lisbon.
 That doesn’t make it much easier to find the photographer, make-up artist, florist etc. that fits with you and your personal style.
 In addition to that there is the language barrier.

 Did you like our post on getting married in Portugal?
-Did you get married there yourself or has that always been your dream?
-Tell us about it in the comments!
-And if Portugal is not the right country for your marriage, than check out our posts for the best wedding venues in Tuscany or the general post about getting married in Italy.
+And if Portugal is not the right country for your wedding, then check out our posts for the best wedding venues in Tuscany or the general post about getting married in Italy.
 For others, Santorini is the venue of their dreams.
 Read how you plan your perfect Santorini wedding in 5 simple steps.

 Planning a destination wedding can be a huge challenge.